What Causes Clogs in a Commercial Drain?

 Don’t Put Dairy Products Down Your Drain

 You should also avoid putting milk or dairy down the drain.
 Why?
-For one, the fats in milk will cause buildup in your drain, as with FOGs, that can lead to clogs.
-But milk can also pose an environmental risk.
+For one, the fats in dairy will cause buildup in your drain that can lead to clogs (after all, milk is considered a FOG).
+But dairy can also pose an environmental risk.

-The bacteria that feed on spoiled milk use up a high level of oxygen.
-When you put milk down the drain, these bacteria take up more oxygen, meaning there is less for fish and other aquatic life.
-Too much milk in the waterways can literally suffocate marine and freshwater creatures.
+The bacteria that feed on spoiled dairy use up a high level of oxygen.
+When you put dairy down the drain, these bacteria take up more oxygen, meaning there is less for fish and other aquatic life.
+Too much dairy in the waterways can suffocate marine and freshwater creatures.
 It is such a concern that it is a punishable offense for businesses to pour milk down their drains in countries like the UK.

 To properly dispose of dairy, throw it in the trash or reach out to your local trash and recycling service to see if they have any guidelines you should follow.